schustischuster/evoGE/cisNAT/README.md

 ### Retrieve non-coding-coding gene overlapp

-The following function will extract all non-coding protein-coding sense-antisense (SAS) pairs from the GTF file, apply an expression threshold, compute pairwise SAS correlations across all samples, and write the results to an CSV file.
-A sense-antisense pair is considered as epressed if both non-coding antisense and coding sense transcript reach the threshold, which can be set to any value, in at least two out of three replicates in at least one sample type.
+The following function will extract all non-coding protein-coding sense-antisense (SAS) pairs from the GTF file, apply an expression threshold, compute pairwise SAS correlations across all samples, and write the results to a CSV file.
+A sense-antisense pair is considered as expressed if both non-coding antisense and coding sense transcript reach the threshold, which can be set to any value, in at least two out of three replicates in at least one sample type.

 ```R
 getNcPc(species = "ATH", experiment = "single-species", threshold = 0.5)